France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 4 Departure

-After an included breakfast this morning, complimentary transportation to the Berlin airport will be provided (an approximately 45 minutes to one hour drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Berlin Airport will be provided.
+The drive takes approximately 45 minutes to one hour, depending on traffic, for your departing flight.

 Included Meals: Breakfast